 - global clock and reset input

-- 3 x 32 step pattern generators with travelling algorithms
+- 3 x 32 step pattern generators with traveling algorithms

 - 3 CV inputs for coordinate modulation